RTÉ2: Network 2 (1988–1997)

-N2 (1997 - 2004)
+N2 (1997–2004)

-There was another major revamp in 1997, and the channel was visually rebranded as "N2", though announcers continued to refer to "Network 2".
+There was another major revamp in November 1997, and the channel was visually rebranded as "N2", though announcers continued to refer to "Network 2".
 N2 brought about perhaps as big a change as the original relaunch, RTÉ branding was dropped from the station almost completely, with home produced programmes now being referred to as "N2 Productions" (foreign imports were "N2 Presentations").
 A futuristic logo along with a series of unusual graphical idents were developed.
 In-vision announcing returned.
 More importantly, the channel's line-up was completely refreshed.
-The late night schedule was completely revamped, with the launch of News 2—a tailored bulletin for young people—followed by a talk show, Later on 2.
+The late night schedule was completely revamped, with the launch of News 2—a tailored bulletin for young people—followed by a talk show, Later On 2.
 Monday nights became comedy nights, with the launch of home-produced comedy such as Don't Feed The Gondolas.
 Elsewhere theme nights became a regular fixture, particularly on Fridays and Saturdays.
 The Den was now broadcast all day until 18:00 and was renamed Den 2.

+RTE 1 and N2 had separate Weather forecasts (November 1997- January 13, 2002).
+On Monday January 14, RTE 1 and N2 weather forecasts were remerged.

-Not all the changes were universally welcomed, with the "N2" era, RTÉ cancelled its long running Saturday sports programme, Sports Stadium in 1997.
-Since then, RTÉ has not regularly aired live sports (or at least, as part of a regular schedule) on Saturday afternoons, though major events are still covered.
+Not all the changes were universally welcomed, with the "N2" era, RTÉ cancelled its long-running Saturday sports programme, Sports Stadium in 1997.

-Many of the innovations of the N2 era had faded out by 2003.
-The idents had been replaced by simpler creations, the in-vision continuity had been scrapped again.
-Later on 2 had more-or-less ended (one of the strands continues as The View on RTÉ One).
+Many of the innovations of the N2 era had faded out by 2003: Simpler creations replaced the idents and the in-vision continuity was scrapped again.
+Later On 2 had more-or-less ended (one of the strands later continued as The View on RTÉ One).
 In September 2003, News 2 reverted to the regular RTÉ News format (as RTÉ News on Two).

 From September 2003, continuity announcers and trailers began to refer to the channel by the fuller title of "RTÉ Network Two", in line with a new RTÉ initiative to promote the corporate branding.
-The main channel idents never changed, and said merely "N2" (although a newly introduced on-screen DOG said "RTÉ N2".).
-And finally in 2004 Network 2 was relaunched as RTÉ Two, in line with its sister channel RTÉ One.
+The main channel idents never changed and said merely "N2" (although a newly introduced on-screen DOG said "RTÉ N2".) and finally in 2004 Network 2 was relaunched as RTÉ Two, in line with its sister channel RTÉ One.